digitopoi/learning/pluralsight/AngularPath/Kurata-Angular/README.md

 F12 and use developer tools to check the console.
 Angular error messages are often quite clear if you read past the initial technical details.

 Recheck your code.

+## Introduction to Components

+Changing from inline template to linked template